s2135678/SoftwareDevelopment/UI_design.md

 #### Purpose
 * To manage user's games and communities
-* To display user's personal information, games and communities to other players
+* To display user's personal information, games, expansions, and communities to other players if privacy settings allow

 #### User Interaction
 * Click on ‘Edit’ to change personal information, which is displayed for other players visiting user’s player profile.
 * For other players visiting user’s player page, personal information, games and communities are displayed without the option to edit.
 * Click on ‘My Games’ and ‘My Communities’ dropdown options to display user’s current games and communities.
+* The same UI is used for viewing other user's profile and your own (with the addition of editing functions) so users immediately understand the functionality.

 **My Games dropdown**
 * Games are listed and expansion packs can be displayed by expanding the list.